nicoverbruggen/odys-compare/README.md

-# od-compare
+# odys-compare

 An experimental comparison harness for evaluating OpenDyslexic variants in an e-reader-like layout.
 Built to decide which version of OpenDyslexic to include in [`ebook-fonts`](https://github.com/nicoverbruggen/ebook-fonts).

 ## Background

 The upstream OpenDyslexic project (abbiecod.es) shipped **v0.99** with its hand-tuned letter-pair kerning stripped from the **Regular** and **Bold** styles.
-The change landed in commit [`7d7f63c`](https://forge.hackers.town/antijingoist/opendyslexic) ("adjustments in positions") on 2025-02-09.
+The change landed in commit [`7d7f63c`](https://forge.hackers.town/antijingoist/opendyslexic/commit/7d7f63c) ("adjustments in positions") on 2025-02-09.
 The commit also reworked glyph widths and sidebearings, so the kerning removal is consistent with the metrics change rather than a simple regression — but the commit message doesn't mention it.

 Concretely: